-2.4 Levels of autonomy open to educational institutions - schools, local authorities, school maintainers, etc. - within the system for resource allocation (i.e. appointing and dismissing teachers, determining teachers' starting salaries and salary raises, formulating school budgets and allocating them within the school);
+2.4 Levels of autonomy open to educational institutions - schools, local authorities, school maintainers, etc. - within the system school responsibility for curriculum and instructional assessment within the school (i.e. establishing learner assessment policies, choosing textbooks, determining which courses are offered and the content of those courses as well) (OECD, 2013a).